 On June 9, 2016, the State Board of Education approved the K-12 Georgia Standards of Excellence (GSE) for Science.
 On July 18, 2019, the State Board of Education approved the Georgia Standards of Excellence (GSE) for the following high school science courses: Astronomy, Botany, Ecology, Entomology, Epidemiology, Forensic Science, Geology, Human Anatomy & Physiology, Meteorology, Microbiology, Oceanography, and Zoology.
-The 2019-2020 school year will be utilized to inform educators of the new standards.
-These Science GSE courses should be implemented during the 2020-2021 school year.
+These Science GSE courses were implemented during the 2020-2021 school year.

 Essential Toolkit - TRL Public